haukened/rr-dns/docs/arc42.md

 # 1. Introduction and Goals

 RR-DNS is a lightweight, high-performance DNS server written in Go.
 It aims to provide a clean, testable implementation of a DNS resolver following the principles of CLEAN architecture and SOLID design.
-The project is suitable for local networks, containerized environments, embedded devices, and privacy-aware users seeking ad-blocking and custom resolution behavior.
+The project is suitable for local networks, containerized environments, and privacy-aware users seeking ad-blocking and custom resolution behavior.

 ## Requirements Overview